 Complaints: District Court complaints are available from PACER (for a small fee once you register for a password) and the other services discussed in the "Docket Sheets" entry.
 Complaints for some cases starting in 2004 are available from Justia (for free and without a password).
 In addition, the Courthouse News Service (CNS) provides a current awareness service for many district courts and allows subscribers to download complaints for new cases announced in the daily emails.
 If those sources don't work, then you generally have to get a copy from the court or the relevant archives.

 Court Rules: See the separate entry for "Federal Court Rules" (including local rules) and "Federal Procedure Rules."
+If you need rules for filing pleadings in multiple Federal courts, see Legal Secretary Federal Litigation (James Publishing).

 Districts: To find out the name of the district court where a Federal judge sits, look him/her up in The American Bench, The Judicial Yellow Book, the Judicial Staff Directory or and most other judicial directories (see "Judges").